EdToo/batoco/README.md

     // r=on                     : output raw headerless file (default is .tap file).\n";
     // 3=on                     : output a +3DOS compatible file (default is .tap file).\n";
     // s=<StartNumber>          : in labels mode, set starting line number ";
-    // input=<Input filename>   : Name of the file to read and convert
+    // input=<Input filename>   : Name of the file to read and convert;
+    // m=<Machine>              : Select machine to output for from ZX80,ZX81,Lambda,Timex,Spectrum,Plus3

 Differences to zmakebas